thifranc/shinken-webui-wiki-up/Installation.md

 This Shinken WebUI is started at the same time as the Shinken broker.
 It is configured by setting a few basic parameters in several modules.

-WebUI is built upon a main application using several modules:
+WebUI is built upon a main application and can use several modules to delegate some actions:
 - authentication modules, used to authenticate users that log in
 - storing modules, used to make parameters persistent
 - graphing modules, used to display graphs built from metrics